Our Good Ingredients Promise

 Our Good Ingredients Promise removes the guesswork, so you always know you’re making a better choice.

-Our entire range of natural products are free from any harmful chemicals or activities that don’t meet our strict criteria for what a truly natural product should be.
+Our range of Good Ingredients Approved natural products are free from any harmful chemicals or activities that don’t meet our strict criteria for what a truly natural product should be.

 Yep, that means no nasty chemicals, no environmental pollutants, and no testing on those cute little bunnies.
 Just better choices, for you and the world.